Connect with us

 “People take great respect in the property they own,” Owen said.
 “It means something to them.

 “This is just a simplified way for people to show the property they own was once held by individuals who believed they should not own it because of their skin color.
-It shows that has been from the chain of title by the property owner.”
+It shows that has been removed from the chain of title by the property owner.”

-Owen said people purchase property and want to pass it on to their and such discriminatory language makes them uncomfortable.
+Owen said people purchase property and want to pass it on to their children and such discriminatory language makes them uncomfortable.
 Owen said his clients who led to his introduction of the legislation expressed the desire to remain unnamed.

 In 1948, the Supreme Court ruled such language as discriminatory and unconstitutional, making those deeds unenforceable.
 Federal laws have been passed to fortify the Supreme Court ruling.